-It is also considered one of the most dangerous volcanos in the world due to its large size, the amount of glaciers on the peak and the proximity to the southern parts of the greater Seattle area.
+It is also considered one of the most dangerous volcanos in the world due to its large size, the number of glaciers on the peak and the proximity to the southern parts of the greater Seattle area.

-The area was initially conserved as part of a forest reserve, the predecessor to national forests, and eventually Congress designated Mt.
+The area was initially conserved as part of a forest reserve, the predecessor to national forests, and, eventually, Congress designated Mt.
 Rainier as the fifth national park in 1899.

 (Disclaimer: When we link to places you can buy our stuff or places we stayed, we are using special codes which earn us commissions on the sales at no additional cost to you.
 Please see our Review Policy for more information.)

 Mt.
 Rainier National Park is about a two-hour drive from Sea-Tac Airport, making it an easy day trip from Seattle, but there is so much to this park, you are going to want to stay longer.